hug33k/FreeMobileSMS/README.md

 ##Want to use this service with an other Python project?

-You just have to reuse the FreeeMobileSMS class, it is easy to use ;)
+You just have to reuse the FreeMobileSMS class, it is easy to use ;)